 Remember horsehair braid?
-It's that stiff, synthetic, web-like tape traditionally sewn inside the hems of evening and bridal gowns to stiffen them and make them flare out.
+It’s that stiff, synthetic, web-like tape traditionally sewn inside the hems of evening and bridal gowns to stiffen them and make them flare out.
 The Chicago design team of Roger Price and Craig Walton used horsehair braid in an unusual way.
 They attempted to use horsehair braid as trim, embellishing the right side of the garment.
-Linda Lee was so taken with one jacket's dramatic effect that she decided to try her own jacket.
+Linda Lee was so taken with one jacket’s dramatic effect that she decided to try her own jacket.
 Other designers as noted as Christian Dior and Geoffrey Beene have also occasionally used horsehair braid to embellish their garments.

 Whether you decide to create all-over trim, or just embellish the pockets, cuffs, or edges of a garment, you can benefit from this technique.
 Why not elevate this traditional hem stiffener to trim the right side of a garment?